wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-r-package/includes/r-package-setup.md

 ![Install R](../media/get-r.png)

 > [!NOTE]
 > You also have the option to download and install an integrated development environment (IDE) to improve your programming experience.
 IDEs provide useful features such as code auto-complete, syntax checks, and viewing panels not available with a plain text notepad.
-RStudio is an IDE commonly used for R.
+RStudio is a commonly used IDE for R.

 ## 2. Install the wpa R package